frankgimeno3/Robernauts/README.md

-# Robernauts
+# colornauts

 Developed as the first project of my our fullstack development bootcamp at Ironhack Barcelona.

 ## About me

 Hi!
-We are Roberto, Mario and Frank.
+We are colorto, Mario and Frank.
 We are web developers.
-This project is platform game, in which an astronaut (Robernaut) has to survive an alien attack, flying with his jetpack.
+This project is platform game, in which an astronaut (colornaut) has to survive an alien attack, flying with his jetpack.

 ## Deployment